Find out about vaccines for children, now starting at age 6 months

 On June 18, the CDC recommended COVID-19 vaccines for all children ages 6 months through 5 years.

 On May 19, the CDC recommended a booster shot for 5- to 11- year olds who completed their primary vaccine series at least five months ago.
 It also strengthened its recommendation for second boosters: People age 12 and older who are immunocompromised and people age 50 and older should receive a second booster dose at least four months after their first booster.
 Learn more.

 Vaccines are the best tool to help slow the spread of COVID-19.
 Vaccines help your body fight off the virus.
 When you are vaccinated you are less likely to get sick and less likely to transmit the virus to others.
 Anyone who is not vaccinated is still vulnerable to experiencing the worst of COVID-19 and can continue spreading the virus.
 The more people who get vaccinated the more protected we all are against COVID-19.

-COVID-19 booster shots are now free, safe and widely available in Vermont.
+COVID-19 booster shots are free, safe and widely available in Vermont.
 Even though COVID-19 vaccines are highly effective, a booster dose gives your body the most protection possible against COVID-19.
 This is especially important as the world continues to face the Delta variant of the virus that causes COVID-19.
 Read What You Need to Know About Variants for more information.

 Vermont's Commissioner of Health, Mark Levine, MD, addresses common questions about the COVID-19 vaccine.